Desmoid tumors are noncancerous growths that develop in connective tissue, such as muscle. They can grow almost anywhere in the body.

 For now, however, no data suggest that any specific intervention can prevent desmoid tumors.

-Desmoid tumors are so rare that the National Cancer Institute do not have access to an accurate survival rate.
+Desmoid tumors are so rare that the

 Most desmoid tumors are unlikely to affect overall life expectancy, but they can cause pain as they grow.
 They are also difficult to remove and treat.